yiyuan1840/BuildingPortfolioEnergyAnalyst/README.md

 #### To-dos
 Current buiding energy models assumes all buildings are squre shaped, building footprint area are calculated with the geojson file, building width and depth are assumed to be the square root of building footprint area.
-Energy simulation resutls from the RC_BuilsingSimulator is roughly compared with EPC (an excel implementation of ISO-13790 standards), futher comparisons and calibration are needed.
+Energy simulation results using the RC_BuilsingSimulator is roughly compared with EPC (an excel implementation of ISO-13790 standards), futher comparisons and calibration are needed.